Kraisie/SeriesTracker/README.md

 * AddController: Show all options that TVDB has, since the first is not always the right (HoC, Defenders etc.)
 * Sorting for Tables (for now) as long as session goes
     * Store Settings and Sorting in file (later)
-* Switch from foreach to `indexOf` or something similar (not faster but nicer code)
-* PopUp static methods so you do not need a new object
 * Implement all functions of menu bar

 #### FXML/Code